click for accessibility tool

 Gearing

-We consider the key leverage metric for SEGRO to be proportionately consolidated (“look-through) loan to value ratio (LTV) which incorporates assets and net debt on SEGRO’s balance sheet and SEGRO’s share of assets and net debt on the balance sheets of its joint ventures.
-The LTV at 31 December 2022 on this ‘look-through’ basis was 32 per cent (31 December 2021: 23 per cent).
+The key leverage metric for SEGRO is its loan to value ratio (LTV), which incorporates assets and net debt on SEGRO’s balance sheet and SEGRO’s share of assets and net debt on the balance sheets of its joint ventures and associates.
+The LTV at 30 June 2023 on this ‘look-through’ basis was 34 per cent (31 December 2022: 32 per cent).

-SEGRO’s borrowings contain gearing covenants based on Group net debt and net asset value, excluding debt in joint ventures.
-The gearing ratio of the Group at 31 December 2022, as defined within the principal debt funding arrangements of the Group, was 41 per cent (31 December 2021: 25 per cent).
+Our borrowings contain gearing covenants based on Group net debt and net asset value, excluding debt in joint ventures and associates.
+The gearing ratio of the Group at 30 June 2023, as defined within the principal debt funding arrangements of the Group, was 45 per cent (31 December 2022: 41 per cent).
 This is significantly lower than the Group’s tightest financial gearing covenant within these debt facilities of 160 per cent.

-Property valuations would need to fall by around 48 per cent from their 31 December 2022 values to reach the gearing covenant threshold of 160 per cent.
+Property valuations would need to fall by around 45 per cent from their 30 June 2023 levels to reach the gearing covenant threshold of 160 per cent.

 FX Hedging